 The commercial growth of Wi-Fi is causing headaches — and opportunities — for U.S. Army electronic warfare (EW) experts, according to the service’s updated EW field manual.
 “The increased use of wireless systems — including commercial off-the-shelf items — makes the available electromagnetic spectrum a high-demand, low-density resource,” says the recently released manual.
 “The resulting electromagnetic environments in which forces operate tend to be highly contested and congested, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Wi-Fi Growth Prompts Concerns Within U.S. Army EW Community".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Wi-Fi Growth Prompts Concerns Within U.S. Army EW Community".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.